 You can use these for everything else!
 We’ve listed some “usual suspects” below, which often confuse people.

-These all go in the general waste bins:
+These items should all go in the general waste bins:

 - food contaminated items – these spoil the recycling materials, reducing the amount that can be recycled so please put them in the general waste